How Much Does Universal Life Insurance Cost? (2026 Rates)

 Universal life insurance costs an average of $310 per month ($3,724 per year) for a 40-year-old nonsmoker with average health at $500,000 in coverage.
 Men pay an average of $362 per month.

 Premiums vary by age, health rating, smoking status and coverage amount.
-Universal life costs roughly $280 more per month than term life insurance, because it includes a permanent death benefit and cash value component.
+Universal life costs an average of $280 more per month than term life at the same coverage level.
+The higher rate reflects the permanent death benefit and a cash value account that builds over time.

 25